JakaPresecnik/evaluate_news_article/README.md

   to .env
-- in terminal run `npm run build-prod` and `npm run start` -open another terminal, cd into the folder and run `npm run build-dev`
+- in terminal run `npm run build-prod` and `npm run start`
+- open another terminal, cd into the folder and run `npm run build-dev`